0xf0xy/Write-ups/README.md

 ## 🧠 About
 This is a personal archive of TryHackMe room walkthroughs.
 Each write-up is crafted with a focus on the **mindset**, not just the tools.
-No unnecessary chatter — just clean steps.

 <br>